edgarmilvus/SwiftAIProgrammingSeries/README.md

 Volume 10: [Shipping AI Apps to the App Store](https://leanpub.com/ShippingAIAppsAppStore).
 Performance profiling, privacy compliance, App Review guidelines, and monetization for AI-powered apps

-Volume 16: React Native for Web Developers.
-From Next.js to Expo, NativeWind, and Universal App
 ---

 # Other programming & AI series: